rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/server-events.rst

 Because Rackspace Cloud Monitoring is closely integrated with Rackspace Auto Scale, your monitoring configuration can become the basis of your autoscaling configuration.
-Used in combination, Cloud Monitoring can report an event (for example, a workload spike on a Cloud Server) and Auto Scale can respond to that report (for example, by adding a Cloud Server to share the workload within a Cloud Load Balancer group).
+Used in combination, Cloud Monitoring can report an event (for example, a workload spike on a server) and Auto Scale can respond to that report (for example, by adding a server to share the workload within a Cloud Load Balancer group).

 You can interact with Cloud Monitoring and Auto Scale using the same methods you use to interact with Cloud Servers: